 At this point, I’ve lost 13 patients, a majority of whom I’ve known and cared for since the first day of my career as a nursing home physical therapist.
 These are people who died unnecessarily at the negligence of others, my heart will always hurt for them.
 In an effort to honor them, I’ve kept a running list of their names alongside fond memories or stories I’ve shared with these special people.

 - Cynthia showed me the importance of gratitude and appreciation for those who help others

 - Beverly taught me you’re never too old to play video games, especially until 3AM

-- Don showed me a few words is was enough to let your needs to known
+- Don showed me a few words was enough to let your needs be known

 - Lupe taught me the time is always right for a cup of coffee and a cookie, especially at the end of a PT session